 - If your iCalendar file contains recurring events, only the first occurrence is imported.

 - Bucket results are generated during scheduled events but they have an anomaly score of zero.
+For more information about bucket results, see Results resources.

 - If you use long or frequent scheduled events, it might take longer for the machine learning analytics to learn to model your data and some anomalous behavior might be missed.